pantheon-systems/documentation/source/content/guides/wordpress-git/03-themes.md

 1. Save the file changes in Atom.

-1. Refresh the **<span class="glyphicons glyphicons-wrench" aria-hidden="true"></span> Dev** environment's site URL and you should see your changes reflected.
+1. Refresh the **<Icon icon="wrench" /> Dev** environment's site URL and you should see your changes reflected.
 The header background should be salmon and the page should have deepskyblue anchors:

   ![Site with New CSS changes](../../../images/guides/git-wordpress/new-css.png)